divijc/SPFX_Weather/README.md

-## weather
+## Weather Widget App for Sharpoint

-This is where you include your WebPart documentation.
+Customizable weather widget built in React with SPFx

 ### Building the code